libregis/GST101/docs/Lab4.md

     For this lab, you will need an attribute column to hold the zoning code.

-6. In the New attribute section of the New Vector Layer window, define a new field with: a name of zonecode, as Text data with a width of 5.
+7. In the New attribute section of the New Vector Layer window, define a new field with: a name of zonecode, as Text data with a width of 5.

     This means the new zonecode attribute column will store data as text and will only be able to accommodate five characters of data.
 Since our longest zoning code is 4 digits this is more than enough.

 8. Click Add to attribute list and you will see the new zonecode attribute added.

-9. Click OK to approve the new shapefile options and open the Save layer as window.
-Since you had the New Data folder selected when you clicked the New Shapefile button it will default to that folder.
-If it doesn’t just navigate to that folder now.
-10. Name the shapefile parcels.shp and click Save to create the shapefile

-    Initially, the new shapefile may not display in the Browser.
+9. Click OK to create the shapefile.
+Initially, the new shapefile may not display in the Browser Panel.
     We need to first refresh the view to see the newly-created file.

-11. Click the Refresh button in the upper left hand corner of the QGIS Browser window.
-Expand the New Data folder and you will see the parcels.shp file.
+10. Click the Refresh button in the upper left hand corner of the QGIS Browser Panel.
+Expand the  Data folder and you will see the parcels.shp file.

 11. Select the parcels.shp dataset and click the Metadata tab.
 You’ll see that it has 0 features and has the Spatial Reference System you specified.
 The New Mexico Central State Plane zone uses the Mercator projection since it is a north – south oriented zone.

     ![QGIS Browser With The New Parcel Shapefile Metadata](figures/Lab5/QGIS_Browser_with_the_new_parcel_shapefile_metadata.png "QGIS Browser With The New Parcel Shapefile Metadata")

 ## Task 2 - Transforming Coordinate System of Source Data